BeastNeedsMoreTorque/ghcjs-starter-project/README.md

 $ npm install socket.io
 ```

-Then export `NODE_PATH` permanently for the current shell session, so GHCJS can find your node packages.
+Then, export `NODE_PATH` permanently for the current shell session, so GHCJS can find your node packages.

 ```
 export NODE_PATH=$(pwd)/node_modules
 ```

-Then starting GHCJS should be free of the socket.io warning:
+Now, starting GHCJS should be free of the socket.io warning:

 ```
 $ stack ghci